Battle of Arawe: Preliminary operations

-The Allies possessed little intelligence on western New Britain's terrain and the exact location of Japanese forces, so they flew extensive air photography sorties over the region, and small ground patrols were landed from PT boats.
+The Allies possessed little intelligence on western New Britain's terrain and the locations of Japanese forces, so they flew extensive air photography sorties over the region, and small ground patrols were landed from PT boats.
 A team from Special Service Unit No. 1 reconnoitered Arawe on the night of 9/10 December and concluded that there were few Japanese troops in the area.
 The Japanese detected this party near the village of Umtingalu and strengthened their defenses there.

 Operation Dexterity was preceded by a major Allied air offensive which sought to neutralize the Japanese air units stationed at Rabaul.
 From 12 October until early November, the Fifth Air Force frequently attacked the airfields around the town as well as ships in its harbor.
 Aircraft flying from U.S. Navy aircraft carriers also attacked Rabaul on 5 and 11 November in support of the USMC's landing at Bougainville.

 The Allied air forces began pre-invasion raids on western New Britain on 13 November.
 Few attacks were made on the Arawe area, however, as the Allies hoped to achieve tactical surprise for the landing and did not want to alert the Japanese to their intentions.
 Instead, heavy attacks were made against Gasmata, Ring Ring Plantation and Lindenhafen Plantation on New Britain's south coast.
 The Arawe area was struck for the first time on 6 December and again on 8 December; little opposition was encountered on either occasion.
 It was not until 14 December—the day before the landing—that heavy air attacks on Arawe were conducted; Allied aircraft flew 273 sorties against targets on New Britain's south coast that day.
 In addition to these air raids, a force comprising two Australian and two American destroyers (designated Task Force 74.2) bombarded the Gasmata area during the night of 29/30 November.